zyxophoj/private_dig/README.md

 * ach_test.go - a test program for the acheivement code.
 This could be useful if you want to make your own achievements and send them to me, which is very much encouraged.
 * the source code for everything

+### What about Righteous Fire? ###

+From version 0.1 onwards, some achievements for RF exist.  priv_ach will automatically switch to RF mode when it proceses a RF savefile.
+If an identity has one or more RF achievements, ```priv_ach show_missing (identity)``` will include missing RF achievements.

 ### "Fictitious, Unasked, Questions" is a bit of a mouthful.
 Is there an abbreviation?

 Uhh...